 Although the National Highway Traffic Safety Administration (NHTSA) has given the E-Class sedan and wagon a top 5-star Overall Safety Rating, the 2021 E has not been tested.
 There is no reason, however, to expect that the 2021 model won’t perform similarly well.
 Also notable: The Insurance Institute for Highway Safety (IIHS) has given the E-Class a Top Safety Pick+, its highest accolade.

-The 2021 E-Class is loaded with standard safety equipment like automatic emergency braking, adaptive cruise control, and active blind-spot assist.
+The 2021 E-Class includes standard safety equipment like forward-collision warning, automatic emergency braking, blind-spot monitoring and a driver-attention system that can detect signs of drowsiness.
 It also has Pre-Safe, another standard system that automatically tightens the seatbelts and closes the windows and sunroof if a collision is imminent.

 The E also is available with Active Brake Assist with Cross-Traffic, a part of the optional Driver Assistance Package.
 Active Brake Assist applies the brakes automatically to prevent an impending collision with a vehicle ahead, and it will do the same if it senses a potential crash when the E-Class is making a turn across a lane of oncoming traffic.